fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fcoreconsole/app/README.md

 1. Build and debug the application locally
 1. Build the container image and run it as a local container (No debugging from visual studio was setup)
 1. Publish the container image to an Azure Container Registry
-1. Instance an container instance and execute the console
+1. Instanciate an container instance in Azure Container Instance and therefore execute the console code
+1. Check that the Azure table and queue are getting populated
 1. Delete the instance of the container

 The powershell script `deployContainerToAzureContainerRegistry.ps1` can execute one of these steps.